clarkezone/clarkezone.github.io/_posts/2018-11-19-uwp-audiovisualizer-1.0-release.md

 tags:
 draft: true
 ---
 It's been a long time coming but the UWP Audivisualizer project recently hit the 1.0 milestone.
 This was entirely due to a sustained and heroic effort from Tonu, my long time collaborator and lead developer on this project these days.
-The source is [](available on GitHub here) and the Nuget package can be installed from Nuget.org with:
+The source is [available on GitHub here](https://github.com/clarkezone/audiovisualizer) and the Nuget package can be installed from Nuget.org with:

 `
 PM> Install-Package UWPAudioVisualizer -Version 1.0.7 `

+There is also a demo app that you can grab from the Windows Store [here]() to play around with the built-in controls.

 ### What’s new in V1.0?
 From a feature perspective, we’ve